 If you have any leftover Dutch oven chicken and vegetables, the possibilities are really endless.
-Substitute chicken for the turkey in my turkey biscuit stew, make chicken tacos, buffalo chicken pizza or apple chicken salad croissants.
+Substitute chicken for the turkey in my turkey biscuit stew, make chicken enchilada sliders, buffalo chicken pizza, or apple chicken salad croissants.

 Why You’ll Love This Recipe

 Besides what I’ve mentioned above, this Dutch oven chicken and vegetables recipe has a lot to love about it.

 - If you have leftovers, you have another meal later in the week.